-Safety: Due to the digital mode of payment, ACH transfer ensures the delivery of payment and removes the threat of payment lost which often occurs in the mail or check payments.
+Safety: Due to the digital mode of payment, ACH transfer ensures the delivery of payment and removes the threat of payment loss which often occurs in the mail or check payments.

 Automated: Once authorized, ACH debit and credit transactions automatically take place without customers needing to process manually and keep an eye on the transaction on a recurring basis.

 Types of ACH Transactions